Jaxelr/Minimig/README.md

 #### Programmatic

-If you'd prefer, Mayflower can be called via code.
-Mayflower.dll is included in the [nuget package](https://www.nuget.org/packages/Mayflower/).
+If you'd prefer, Minimig can be called via code.
+Minimig.dll is included in the [nuget package](https://www.nuget.org/packages/Minimig/).

 ```csharp
 var options = new Options